 In This Article

-DNA testing has many benefits.
-Primarily, it’s a convenient and trustworthy way to understand your genetics, personal relationships, and any diseases you may be at risk for, which can help you make any necessary lifestyle changes to live your best.
+DNA testing is a convenient and trustworthy way to understand your genetics, personal relationships, and any diseases you may be at risk for.
+It can greatly help you make lifestyle changes and find out more about your ancestry.

-However, DNA tests can also potentially cause more anxiety because of the process and even return inconclusive or concerning results that may be costly to follow up on.
+However, DNA tests can also potentially cause more anxiety because of the process.
+The results can even be inconclusive or concerning, and it may be costly to follow up on.

 Clinical genetic testing done by health care providers is different from direct-to-consumer (DTC) tests.
 Many at-home DNA tests provide information on ancestry and traits.
 Some offer insights into inherited health conditions.